JHGuitarFreak/UQM-MegaMod/doc/release/MegaMod-README.txt

 # MegaMod ReadMe

+Send any bug reports or issues to: https://github.com/JHGuitarFreak/UQM-MegaMod/issues

 First, a note on mod compatibility

 MegaMod is not compatible with any other mods nor are they compatible with MegaMod.